quangv/docs/src/doc/manual/backend/push_notification/overview.rst

 You can monitor your push notification activities in the Push Status & History page.
 In this page, you can see various information related to each push notification such as:

 - Platform: The platform of the recipient.
 - Status: Status of the push notification which can be Queued or Finished.
 - Date: The date and time when sending the push notification.
 - Devices: It displays ``Successful Distribution Number/Total Number of Distribution`` in which Successful Distribution represents the number of successfully sent notification while the Total Number of Distribution is the total number of sent notifications.
-(See the example in the screenshot below)
+(See the example in the screenshot below.)
 - Message: The content of the notification.

   .. figure:: images/overview/3.png
       :width: 600px